»Vault Enterprise HSM Behavioral Changes

 »Unseal (Master) Key

-Vault usually generates a master key and splits it using Shamir's Secret Sharing to prevent a single operator from being able to modify and unseal Vault (see more information about Vault's security model here).
+Vault usually generates a root key and splits it using Shamir's Secret Sharing to prevent a single operator from being able to modify and unseal Vault (see more information about Vault's security model here).

 into its internal storage.
 As a result, during an